 If your child has experienced bullying, we hope these anti-bullying activities will help them.
-Use this activity, and action checklist to give your child the confidence they need to put bullying behind them.
+Use The Letter Challenge video, activity and action checklist to give your daughter or son the confidence they need to put bullying behind them.

 Ways to deal with bullying

-Rumor-spreading, gossiping, excluding others, teasing about looks or weight—sometimes young people feel pressured to just ignore this kind of behavior or brush it off as a “joke”.
-But words can hurt, and sometimes it’s important to speak out.
-With the Letter Challenge, we aim to empower your daughter or son to be strong and stand up to bullies.
+Rumour spreading, gossiping, excluding others, teasing about looks or weight – sometimes young people feel pressured to just ignore this kind of behaviour or brush it off as a 'joke'.
+But words can hurt and sometimes it's important to speak out.
+With The Letter Challenge, we aim to empower your daughter or son to be strong and stand up to bullies.

 Using sentence-starters as a prompt, this activity encourages young people to see the bigger picture about bullying.
-Your child may not realize it, but often a bully can be rather insecure.
-It might be because they can’t control things in their own life that they feel the need to pick on others.
-But of course, that’s no excuse.
+Your child may not realise it, but often a bully can be rather insecure.
+It might be because they can't control things in their own life that they feel the need to pick on others.
+But, of course, that's no excuse.

 The Letter Challenge: write a letter about being bullied

-Sometimes it’s hard to stand up for ourselves when we’re teased or bullied.
-Talk about examples of bullying with your daughter or son, and then think about how you’d deal with these experiences by writing a letter to yourselves.
-You can do the activity together, or encourage your child to do it on their own and share it with you afterward.
+Sometimes it's hard to stand up for ourselves when we're teased or bullied.
+Watch The Letter Challenge video about Chloe with your daughter or son, and then think about how you'd deal with a similar experience by writing a letter to yourselves.
+You can do the activity together or encourage your child to do it on their own and share it with you afterwards.

 1. Think about how you'd feel if you were being bullied and how you would want to respond to a bully.

-In the future, I plan to stand up to bullying about looks by...
-(Write down strategies you plan to use.)
+In future, I plan to stand up to bullying about looks by...
+(Write down strategies you plan to use)

-3. Share your letters with each other and talk about how your child might stand up for themselves if they’re bullied.
+3. Share your letters with each other and talk about how your child might stand up for themselves if they were being bullied

-4. Help them practice what they might say to a bully in a firm, confident voice, and discuss what they could do if they see someone being bullied.
-Think about the best ways to stand up to the behavior.
+4. Help them practise what they might say to a bully in a firm, confident voice, and discuss what they could do if they see someone being bullied.
+Think about the best ways to stand up to the behaviour.